8 Types of Hawks in Maryland

 With its distinct silhouette, long wingspan, and white-ish head with a black patch around the eyes and beak, it’s easy to identify one in flight.

-Let’s look at the Northern Harrier’s habits, habitat preferences, and what makes this bird such an interesting species!
+Let’s examine the Northern Harrier’s habits and habitat preferences and discover what makes this bird such an interesting species!

-The Northern Harrier is commonly seen throughout Maryland and can be found hovering above fields during its migration season from mid-September until early November.
+The Northern Harrier is commonly seen throughout Maryland and can be found hovering above fields from mid-September until early November, during its migration season.

-Its diet primarily consists of small rodents, but Northern Harriers are also known to feed on small birds or even insects.
+Although their diet primarily consists of small rodents, northern harriers are also known to feed on small birds or even insects.

 They typically hunt low over open fields in search of prey, using their excellent eyesight for scouting and their highly developed sense of hearing for tracking down mice or voles beneath the grass.

-While they prefer open areas such as marshes or meadows, they can also be found nesting near wooded wetland habitats offering plenty of cover from predators.
+While they prefer open areas such as marshes or meadows, they can also be found nesting near wooded wetland habitats, which offer plenty of cover from predators.

-In addition to their impressive hunting skills, Northern Harriers have been observed displaying courtship strategies while in flight that involve spiraling high into the sky before making wide circles in stunning displays of aerial agility.
+In addition to their impressive hunting skills, Northern Harriers have been observed displaying courtship strategies while in flight.
+These strategies involve spiraling high into the sky before making wide circles in stunning displays of aerial agility.

 This adaptation allows them to find food more efficiently while impressing potential mates with their amazing acrobatics!